JuanIrache/tomgjson/readme.md

 The first iteration will be very limited in terms of customization.

-## Examples

-See some working examples of the file format and the spec [here](https://github.com/JuanIrache/mgjson)

 ## Sample projects

 You can find sample projects that use mgJSON files on the [GoPro Telemetry Extractor page](https://goprotelemetryextractor.com#ae).
 Look for the Lite templates.